eclipse-esmf/esmf-sdk-js-schematics/README.md

 8. Column ordering
 9. Default sorting column selection
 10. Removing properties from tables header
+11. Select if translations should be generated for removed properties.
-11. Column pop-up selection for showing/hiding the columns header after table generation
+12. Column pop-up selection for showing/hiding the columns header after table generation
-12. Wizard output to regenerate the same table without going through the wizard again
+13. Wizard output to regenerate the same table without going through the wizard again
-13. JSON access path
+14. JSON access path
-14. Custom actions for a row in the table
+15. Custom actions for a row in the table
-15. Pagination
+16. Pagination
-16. Client or remote data handling
+17. Client or remote data handling
-17. Possibility to add a custom service which can or cannot be overridden when generating the same component again
+18. Possibility to add a custom service which can or cannot be overridden when generating the same component again

 ## Generate a component with the schematics command